fengxia41103/myblog/content/thoughts/2nd child.md

 question:"So, were we wrong in the past!?
 If so, shouldn't you apologize!?"

-Talking about 知识份子的良心!
+Talking about 知识份子的良心, which I see none!
 Sigh.... this is total bullshit! total disgust! totally purely, wrong!..
 You know, with such pattern unchallenged, such decision making unchanged, un-reviewed, un-criticized, un-punished, we are letting our own life to be manipulated, and eventually, to be crushed.